Marta233/Stock_Price_Analysis/README.md

 ## Project Overview

 This project explores the relationship between financial news sentiment and stock market movements.
+This project is make me skilled in Data Engineering (DE), Financial Analytics (FA), and Machine Learning Engineering (MLE).
 It analyzes financial news headlines and their correlation with stock price data for seven major companies:

-- Apple (AAPL)
+1. Apple (AAPL)
-- Amazon (AMZN)
+2. Amazon (AMZN)
-- Google (GOOG)
+3. Google (GOOG)
-- Meta (META)
+4. Meta (META)
-- Microsoft (MSFT)
+5. Microsoft (MSFT)
-- Nvidia (NVDA)
+6. Nvidia (NVDA)
-- Tesla (TSLA)
+7. Tesla (TSLA)

 The goal is to understand how news sentiment influences stock prices and to develop predictive models that can inform investment strategies.